Deterministic WooCommerce execution infrastructure

 - 4

 Render — produce output from an immutable snapshot of validated state.
-Render has no write path back to Core.
+The Render service has no write path back to Core.

 - 5